 The big ones are always biting in Belize.
 No matter what type of fisherman you fancy yourself, Belize will provide ample fishing opportunities.
 From spin, to fly, to trolling, Belize’s abundance of game fish guarantees excellent sport fishing all year round.
 And since many rivers empty into the Caribbean Sea, you’re practically guaranteed a daily catch.

 Explore Turneffe Atoll, which provides you with some of the most desired areas in the world for fly fishing.
-Bonefish, permit and tarpon are everywhere here.
-In fact, Belize is one of few places where you can fish a Grand Slam—bonefish, permit and tarpon all in the same day.
-How many times do you get to win a Grand Slam on a vacation?
+Bonefish, permit, and tarpon are everywhere here.
+In fact, Belize is one of few places where you can fish a Grand Slam—bonefish, permit, and tarpon all in the same day.
+How many times do you get to win a Grand Slam on vacation?

 Whatever level of hiker you consider yourself, Belize has a trail to match what you’re looking for.
-Allow us to arrange a day tour for you to increase your chance of encountering exotic tropical plants and birds, or to see wildlife, including howler monkeys, crocodile, or the tracks of the elusive jaguar and tapir.
+Allow us to arrange a day tour for you to increase your chance of encountering tropical plants and birds or to see wildlife, including howler monkeys, crocodiles, or the tracks of the elusive jaguar and tapir.

 Get to know our feathered friends?
 Would you like to get to know them better?
 Over 500 species of feathered friends call Belize home from time to time.
 Some of the best places to see migrant and resident water birds are Crooked Tree and the seashores of Belize.

 If you want someone to show you birds, we will arrange a private tour to show you all the birding hot spots.
-So, no matter if you just want to check out a few exotic birds or you’re a full-blown “twitcher,” in Belize all you really have to do, is look up.
+So, no matter if you just want to check out a few unique species of birds or you’re a full-blown “twitcher,” in Belize, all you really have to do, is lookup.